Professor-Codephreak/theoryofeverything/README.md

 ## 🔭 VI.
 Final Implications

 1. **Unified Physical Laws:** All forces and matter fields are combined.
 2. **Quantum Gravity:** Spacetime is quantized and emergent.
 3. **Supersymmetry:** Balances matter and force particles.
 4. **Dark Matter/Energy:** Naturally explained by quantum spacetime and SUSY.

 ---

-## 🚀 Unified Action Framework
+## 🚀 <a href="https://github.com/Professor-Codephreak/theoryofeverything/blob/main/Smatter/univiedaction2025-01-18%2016-31-46.png">Unified Action Framework</a>

 Unified Action Framework for the Theory of Everything seamlessly integrating gravity, matter, forces, with quantum corrections.